 But we wanted to challenge the car.
 So, halfway down, we turned around and picked a different path.
 Mike Eady, the Rolls-Royce driving instructor, was clearly a bit nervous as this wasn’t on the driving program.

 The grass surrounding the track was very wet thanks to light showers that soaked the ground throughout the early morning.
-And as anyone who understands wet grass understands, it’s a rather slippery surface.
-Sometimes, you can’t even walk on it without ending up on your backside.
-A good challenge, then.
+You couldn’t even walk on it without ending up on your backside.
+Let’s see how the Cullinan goes here.

-There was a steeper section that veered away slightly and then led back to the path.
+One section was steeper and it veered away slightly and then led back to the path.
 Sure, it was a little close to a fence, but you don’t get many chances to try these things, as there aren’t a lot of press vehicles around at the moment.
 So, let’s give this a shot.

 Suddenly, the whole car loses grip and slides to the left, giving us less than a foot of clearance before we hit barbed wire.
 Sinking into the dip, the engine is working fine but the tyres and stability control aren’t happy and it continues to spin and brake, but slides even further.
 Gravity is the enemy when the car is this big, so momentum is going to take over and things could get messy.